PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

 Don’t worry if you don’t understand everything at the moment, we’ll be going over all of this in more detail throughout this tutorial.
 Let’s walk through these files line by line, starting with the .arcs file.
 You should create this file in your folder.
 By convention, .arcs files are camel case, so it should be called `HelloWorld.arcs` or something similar.
 ```
 // The file begins by defining our particle.
-We can see the
+Based on the file
-// particle is implemented in HelloWorld.js, and therefore
+// path, We can assume the particle is implemented in kotlin.
-// can assume it is a Javascript implementation.
-particle HelloWorldParticle in 'HelloWorld.js'
+particle HelloWorldParticle in 'HelloWorld.wasm'
   // Notice the tab that starts this line.
 Whitespace matters
   // in the Arcs manifest language, so this is very important.
   // Don't worry about what this line does at the moment, we'll